What is Windows 10 recovery disk?

 When your computer fails to boot, you can use this recovery USB to restore Windows 10 to new hard drive: plug in to your computer, change boot order in BIOS to boot your system from USB drive and follow on-screen instructions to finish the restoration.

-However, the recovery drive created by recovery media creator will not work across different versions of Windows.
-In other words, you cannot use a Windows 8 recovery disk to restore Windows 10, nor can you use a recovery drive made by Windows 10 64-bit to boot a 32-bit computer.
+However, you may find the Windows 10 bootable USB is not working, for example, you cannot use a Windows 8 recovery disk to restore Windows 10, nor can you use a recovery drive made by Windows 10 64-bit to boot a 32-bit computer.
 That is to say, you cannot create a Windows 10 recovery USB disk from another computer with the built in tool.

 Way 2.
 Create Windows 10 boot repair disk via AOMEI Backupper